mvxcvi/browserid-rails/README.md

 connects the in-browser authentication code to the server.
 The gem provides these methods:

-* `login_browserid` - Sets the given email address as the authenticated user.
+* `login_browserid` - Sets the given string as the authenticated email.
 * `logout_browserid` - Clears the current authenticated email.
-* `verify_browserid` - Uses the configured verifier to confirm a BrowserID assertion is correct for the audience.
+* `verify_browserid` - Uses the configured verifier to confirm a BrowserID assertion is correct for the service audience.
 * `respond_to_browserid` - Wraps `verify_browserid` in logging and error
-  handling logic and generates controller responses to a `POST`ed assertion.
+  handling logic and generates controller responses to a `POST` assertion.

 Implementing the required methods for `SessionsController` is straightforward: